realrustyshakleford/realrustyshakleford/README.md

 5. Lastly, regarding my professional ventures, I'm currently developing some other side projects focused on digital products and services—but with an intriguing twist.
 These ventures will use my newfound skills in programming and code, and I'm stoked to get down to business.
 Need I say more?
 I think not... because to be honest, I'm unsure how it relates to me and GitHub at the moment, and self-promotion is always so taboo.
 So I digress, and we'll leave it at that for today.

-Thank you for reading this brain dump.
-I welcome any comments, criticisms, etc.
+**Thank you for reading this brain dump.
+I welcome any comments, criticisms, etc., at any of the channels or addresses listed along the left sidebar.**

 <!--
 **realrustyshakleford/realrustyshakleford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.